-The Port Royal Sound Foundation partnered with the Lowcountry Maritime Society to offer a youth summer camp at the Maritime Center on the Chechessee River.
-The one-week camp was held twice this summer and included a unique combination of wooden boat building and junior naturalist activities.
+We are excited to partner with the Port Royal Sound Foundation to offer a one-of-a-kind youth summer camp at the Maritime Center.
+The one-week camp will be held twice this summer and includes a combination of wooden boat-building, kayaking and junior naturalist activities.

-Campers were guided through the construction of 2 wooden skiffs, a design with a deep history in our region.
-Not only did campers learn about local maritime history and culture, they also learned to follow design plans, use building tools and apply these new skills to building a boat.
+Campers will be guided through the construction of three wooden skiffs, a design with a deep history in our region.
+Not only will campers learn about local maritime history and culture, they’ll also learn to follow design plans, use building tools and apply new skills for building a boat.

-Campers also enjoyed junior naturalist activities, highlighting different themes and experiences including ecology, arts, history, conservation and boater safety.
-Campers took part in activities around the Maritime Center that expanded their knowledge of and encouraged their interaction with the Port Royal Sound environment.
+When not working on the boats, campers spend time kayaking and participating in junior naturalist activities that highlight different themes and experiences, including ecology, arts, history, conservation and boater safety.
+Campers will take part in activities around the Maritime Center that will expand their knowledge of and encourage their interaction with the local environment.

-- more aware and appreciative of the Port Royal Sound;
+- Be more aware and appreciative of the Port Royal Sound.

-- had a great sense of accomplishment through the construction of the boats;
+- Have a sense of accomplishment through the construction of the boats.

-- developed new skills from working with counselors and naturalists; and
+- Have developed new skills from working with counselors and naturalists.